 Impact

-The Webmin HTTP server (miniserv.pl) contains an authentication bypass that allows an attacker to forge HTTP headers and impersonate any user whose account is linked to an SSL client certificate.
-By spoofing certificate subject names (DNs) in the header, an unauthenticated attacker can obtain session tokens that are normally restricted to legitimate certificate holders, effectively gaining the privileges of that user.
-The weakness is a classic example of improper authentication enforcement (CWE‑290).
+The Webmin HTTP server, miniserv.pl, contains an authentication bypass that permits attackers without legitimate credentials to forge HTTP headers and impersonate any user whose account is linked to an SSL client certificate.
+By spoofing the certificate subject name (DN) in the forged header, an unauthenticated attacker can acquire a session token normally reserved for the real certificate holder, thereby gaining the privileges of that user.
+This weakness is an example of improper authentication enforcement (CWE‑290).
+The flaw is fixed in version 2.202.

 Affected Systems